jhsu802701/rails_from_scratch_rails5/10-01-user_show.md

 end
 ```
 * Enter the command "sh build_fast.sh".
 Three tests fail because the user profile page (still blank) lacks the expected content.
+* Enter the command "alias test1='(command for running the failed tests minus the TESTOPTS portion)'"
 * Fill in the file app/views/users/show.html.erb with the following:
 ```
 <% require 'email_munger' %>